awsdocs/aws-storagegateway-user-guide/doc_source/troubleshooting-file-gateway-issues.md

 You can get an `InaccessibleStorageClass` error when an object has moved out of the Amazon S3 Standard storage class\.

 Here, usually your file gateway encounters the error when it tries to either upload the specified object to S3 bucket or read the object from S3 bucket\.
-With this error, generally the object has moved to Amazon S3 Glacier and is in either the S3 Glacier or S3 Glacier Deep Archive storage class\.
+With this error, generally the object has moved to Amazon S3 Glacier and is in either the S3 Glacier Flexible Retrieval or S3 Glacier Deep Archive storage class\.

 **To resolve an InaccessibleStorageClass error**
-+ Move the object from the S3 Glacier or S3 Glacier Deep Archive storage class back to S3\.
++ Move the object from the S3 Glacier Flexible Retrieval or S3 Glacier Deep Archive storage class back to S3\.

   If you move the object to the S3 bucket to fix an upload error, the file is eventually uploaded\.
 If you move the object to the S3 bucket to fix a read error, the file gateway's SMB or NFS client can then read the file\.